 mphopen and mphload do not look for lock file when opening a model in the COMSOL server.

-If you want to manually specify the model object in the COMSOL server. use the command:
+If you want to manually specify the model object in the COMSOL server. use the command where <ModelTag> is a string defining the tag that defines the loaded model in the COMSOL server.

 '''

 model = mphopen(<filename>, <ModelTag>);

 '''